Knlsharma/karate/.github/CONTRIBUTING.md

+# I want to contribute!
+If you want to contribute to Karate, [Issues](https://github.com/intuit/karate/issues) are a great place to start.If you're looking for a [Slack channel](https://github.com/intuit/karate/wiki/Support) please consider we favor asynchronous communication over real time communication.
+Thanks for your contribution!

 # Contribution Guidelines

 We welcome contributions from everybody, including bug fixes, new features, improvements on the documentation, and general suggestions.:smile: